nickwells/utilities/README.md

 work in progress but is of some use which is why it is here.

 ## mkparamfilefunc
-this is intended to be used with go generate to construct functions that can be used to set the parameter files for packages and commands.
+This is intended to be used with go generate to construct functions that can be used to set the parameter files for packages and commands.
+It will write a Go file with functions that can be passed to a call to paramset.NewOrDie to set the per-command config files.
+This will allow the user of a program to set parameters that they want to use every time the program is run.

+## findCmpRm
+This finds all files in a given directory with a given extension and compares them against corresponding files without the extension.
+Then the user is prompted to delete the file with the extension.
+The command name echoes this: find, compare, remove.

+It is most useful in conjunction with the testhelper package.
+The testhelper package will retain the original contents of a golden file in a file of the same name with an extension of '.orig'.
+This command will help you to review the changes and tidy up afterwards.